adammj/ecg-sleep-staging/README.md

 ### Sleep stage scoring models

-#### Primary or Real-Time model
+#### Paper models

-There is a folder for each model: `primary` and `real-time`.
+There is a folder for the two models described in the paper: `primary` and `real-time`.
 They are completely self-contained, and, as a consequence, are almost exact duplicates.
 However, the parameters in the `train_params.json` file are set up to sleep score on individual files right away.
 The code can run with or without a GPU.

 To use either model, just run the following from your python environment: